corazawaf/coraza/README.md

 ## Thanks to all the people who have contributed

+First and foremost, huge thanks to [Juan Pablo Tosso](https://twitter.com/jptosso) for starting this project, and building an amazing community around Coraza!

-We could not have done this without you!
+Today we have lots of amazing contributors, we could not have done this without you!

 <a href="https://github.com/corazawaf/coraza/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=corazawaf/coraza" />